nicolegrillo/GWInference.jl/README.md

 ### Contacts

-If you need any help feel free to contact andrea.begnoni@phd.unipd.it
+If you need any help, feel free to contact andrea.begnoni@phd.unipd.it